 Short and long-term disability both replace a portion of your salary up to a specific monthly dollar cap.
 Short-term disability usually pays out for six months or less.
 The waiting period for short-term coverage can be up to two weeks after you become disabled.

 Conversely, long-term disability pays out until your disability ends.
 If your disability remains, your benefits could end after a specified number of years or until you reach retirement age.

 Long-term disability also has a waiting period.
-Benefits under long-term disability last longer and so does the waiting period.
-The length of this waiting period differs, but is typically around 90 days.
+Because benefits under long-term disability last longer and so does the waiting period.
+The length of this waiting period differs but is typically around 90 days.

 Read more about disability insurance.